Language-Research-Technology/ldaca-website/content/news/posts/CAREful_FAIRness/index.md

 To ensure Indigenous data is managed ethically and equitably, here are a small selection of examples of CAREful FAIRness Principles for Indigenous Data Governance:

 #### When making data Findable:
-- Use terminology that respects cultural knowledge and consider whether any terms used may be offensive to any particular group.
+- Use terminology that respects cultural knowledge and consider whether any terms used might be offensive to any particular group.
 - Include metadata descriptions and keywords in language.
-- Consider providing oral documentation in language alongside written descriptions for cultures that have strong ties to oral practices.
+- Consider providing oral documentation in language, alongside written descriptions, for cultures that have strong ties to oral practices.

 #### When making data Accessible:
-- Offer multiple modes of access, such as downloadable files, web-based interfaces and even physical copies where necessary.
+- Offer multiple modes of access, such as downloadable files, web-based interfaces and even physical copies, where necessary.
 - Work with Community Champions to translate data documentation, metadata and user instructions into languages commonly spoken within the community.

 #### When making data Interoperable: